A cursory collection of information by Ken Wear (BSPhysics, MSEE)

 Solar energy may be used directly as a heat source, or it may illuminate

-the user.
-The promise of solar energy is of course greatest nearer the equator (or
+Constancy is the greatest question to the user.
+The promise of solar energy is of course

-between the Tropics of Cancer and Capricorn) and where clouds do not obscure
+greatest nearer the equator (or between the Tropics of Cancer and Capricorn) and where

-the sun.
-And with ground-based collection, sufficient energy must be captured
+clouds do not obscure the sun.
+And with ground-based collection, sufficient energy must

-European installations huge arrays of solar panels produce megawatts of electric
+In European installations huge arrays of solar panels produce megawatts of electric

 power.
-Every kilowatt-hour and every barrel of oil or cubic foot of
+Every kilowatt-hour and every barrel of oil or cubic foot of gas that is saved is

-gas that is saved is that much gain for the useful life of our resources.
+that much gain for the useful life of our resources.

 It has been suggested that huge solar collectors in space could collect and